nadiahafiqah/project-2/README.md

 One stop solution to keep track of your genetic lines.
 No more copy/pasting from excel sheets, or accidental deletes!

 Access the live version [here](https://dnbase.netlify.com).
+***Note: Supabase puts the database to "sleep" when not in use for a while.
+Since the app depends on Supabase to run, link might not work.***

 ## Description